Gabrielpanga/vercelapi2tinybird/README.md

 OFFSET {{Int32(page, 0) * Int32(page_size, 100)}}
 ```

 6. Configure the `TINYBIRD_URL` & `TINYBIRD_TOKEN` on your local environment.
-   NOTE: Even though Tinybird can configure token's per customer, you could also recover specific user's parameters (`user_id` from authentication) on `/api/requests` and provide it directly from the backend as a query parameter.
+   **NOTE**: Even though Tinybird can configure token's per customer, you could also recover specific user's parameters (`user_id` from authentication) on `/api/requests` and provide it directly from the backend as a query parameter.

 ## Getting Started